Matriculation Status and Change of Major

 New York State Education Law § 224-A

-A student may withdraw from a course and receive a W any time between the end of the add/drop period and the withdrawal deadline, which is the end of two-thirds of the semester or term.
-After this date, a student may request a withdrawal using a Course Withdrawal form, but requires the signature of the instructor.
+A student may withdraw from a course and receive a W any time between the end of the add/drop period and the withdrawal deadline, which is the end of two-thirds of the part of term.

-Official withdrawal from the College means that a student voluntarily separates himself or herself from the College by dropping all courses at any time during the academic term.
+Official withdrawal from the College means that a student voluntarily separates from the College by dropping all courses at any time during the academic term.

-Withdrawal Forms can be found on the college website or in the MySCCC portal.
-They are submitted to any Campus Registrar's Office.
+Withdrawal forms can be found on the college website or in OneLogin.

 The SCCC Student Code of Conduct includes integrity as a core value and expects ethical decision-making by students in college and in their future professions.
 The Code prohibits academic misconduct, which includes any action that results in students giving or receiving unauthorized assistance in an academic exercise.
 Academic exercises include all forms of work submitted for credit.
 Academic misconduct includes, but is not limited to: